gulfiliz/gulfiliz.github.io/_posts/2025-06-01-special-relativity.md

 The situations are not symmetric.

-Bob accelerates — he turns around.
+Bob accelerates.
+He turns around.
 Alice does not.

 Acceleration breaks the symmetry between the two frames.

-The spacetime interval — the invariant $$s^2$$ —
-gives the proper time along any worldline.
+The spacetime interval, the invariant $$s^2$$, gives the proper time along any worldline.
 Alice's worldline is a straight line in spacetime.
-Bob's worldline is bent — it changes direction.
+Bob's worldline is bent; it changes direction.

 A straight line in spacetime is the longest path between two events